Quasiparticle Cosmology

-To summarize, we have presented a mechanism, based on thermodynamic arguments, to quantify the contribution from the zero-point energy of the system to the evolution of the universe.
-We considered evolution of universe within a quasiparticle approach where the collective dynamics of a system is governed by the spacetime dependent thermal mass of the constituents.
+{\bf \textit{Summary and Outlook}}--To summarize, we have presented a mechanism, based on thermodynamic arguments, to quantify the contribution from the zero-point energy of the system to the evolution of the Universe.
+We considered evolution of Universe within a quasiparticle approach where the collective dynamics of a system is governed by the spacetime dependent thermal mass of the constituents.
 The requirement of thermodynamic consistency naturally leads to a contribution from the vacuum energy to $\rho_\Lambda$.
-To illustrate the applicability of our proposed framework, we have studied a thermodynamic system of QCD axion.
+We validated our proposed framework against interacting scalar field theory and applied it to study a thermodynamic system of QCD axion.

-Looking forward, it will be interesting to apply the proposed framework to study the expansion of the universe through Friedmann equations.
-Note that $B(T)$ is temperature dependent which could play a crucial role for expansion in the early universe when there was rapid temperature evolution.
+Looking forward, it will be interesting to apply the proposed framework to study the expansion of the Universe through Friedmann equations.
+Note that $B(T)$ is temperature dependent which could play a crucial role for expansion in the early Universe when there was rapid temperature evolution.
 It is also important to consider dissipative effects in the evolution~\cite{Padmanabhan:1987dg, Fabris:2005ts, Gagnon:2011id, Floerchinger:2014jsa}.
 Further, it will be interesting to compare the predictions of this framework with observational data.
-We leave these studies, within the proposed quasiparticle model of cosmology, for future work.
+We leave these studies, within the quasiparticle model of cosmology, for future work.